 Payment is always guaranteed, as the client pays Showbird in advance.
 This means you don't have to contact the client about payment after performing.
-You’ll receive payment 24 hours after the performance.
+You’ll receive payment 1/2 business days after the performance.
 This gives the client time to report a no-show (an artist that didn't show up).
 Incidentally, this is the only condition for which we do not issue a payment.

 Do I have to create my own invoice?